intel/auto-round/auto_round/mllm/README.md

-### Run Inference for models
+## Inference for Models
-For quantization please refer to Quantization API Usage, quantized model Inference can be found in the official model card of each model, and only needs to import autoround before loading the model.
+For the AutoRound format, please add the following code at the beginning of the original model's inference code.

 ```python
 from auto_round import AutoRoundConfig ## must import for auto-round format